- What is the Join Family Long Stay Visa?

 How can Total Law help?

-Your lawyer can also write you a Letter of Representation to strengthen your application and, even if your application is unsuccessful, they can help you find a solution.
+Your experts can also write you a Letter of Representation to strengthen your application and, even if your application is unsuccessful, they can help you find a solution.

-Call Total Law on +353 061 518 025 to find out more about how our highly-qualified lawyers can help.
+Call Total Law on +353 061 518 025 to find out more about how our highly-qualified consultants can help.

 Comprehensive immigration advice tailored to your circumstances and goals.